-Trump the victim: President complains in private about the pandemic hurting himself
+Trump the victim: President complains in private about the pandemic hurting him

 “They have no empathy, and they only see the world through how things affect them personally,” Ben-Ghiat said.
 “They’re not there to govern.
 They’re there to enrich themselves, they’re there to plunder the nation, and they’re there to be world historical.”

 Some officials and advisers, however, say they are encouraged that Trump in recent days has gotten into a more optimistic mind-set, where he sees a path to victory and is ready to work toward it.
 The president just approved a calendar through the beginning of August that includes coronavirus-focused events, economic events and, they hope, a return to regular political events.
-On Saturday evening, for instance, Trump will hold a campaign rally in an airport hangar in Portsmouth, N.H.
+Trump had planned to hold a campaign rally in an airport hangar in Portsmouth, N.H., on Saturday night, but it was postponed because of weather.
+The White House said it would be rescheduled for a week or two from now.

 June was a tough month for both the country and the president, the senior official said, but Trump’s celebration in South Dakota in advance of July 4 represented something of an unofficial turning point, as aides hope the president will refocus on several top priorities.